Act Iv Scene Iv Hamlet

 The Murder of Polonius: Consequences and Interpretations

 The murder of Polonius, which takes place just before this scene, casts a long shadow over the interaction between Hamlet and Gertrude.
 The weight of this act, committed in a fit of rage and misidentification, significantly alters the dynamics of their confrontation.
 The murder underscores Hamlet’s impulsive nature and heightened emotional fragility.
-It highlights the destructive consequences of his obsession with revenge and the blurring lines between his planned actions and uncontrolled outbursts.
+But it highlights the destructive consequences of his obsession with revenge and the blurring lines between his planned actions and uncontrolled outbursts.
 The impact of this act reaches far beyond the immediate consequences, shaping the rest of the play's trajectory and intensifying the overall sense of doom and tragedy.

 Thematic Resonance: Revenge, Morality, and Justice